isovector/draconian-results/pho.md

 Province-wide restrictions
 ==========================

-Travel restrictions for non-essential travel in B.C. are in place until May 25.
+Travel restrictions for non-essential travel between regions in B.C. are in place until June 15.
 Fines can be given to people who leave their region for non-essential travel.
+Recreational travel in your region is allowed.
 [Read the restrictions].

 !

-Provincial restrictions are in place to help stop the spread of COVID-19.
+Provincial restrictions remain in place to help stop the spread of COVID-19.
 Some restrictions are made by the Provincial Health Officer (PHO) under the Public Health Act and others are made under the Emergency Program Act (EPA).
 Most orders can be enforced by police and